ISU-MAVRIC/MAVRIC-Systems/README.md

  - Meeting minutes
  - High-Level Design (system acrhitecture)
  - System CAD files/renderings
+ - Shared documents
+  - Datasheets used by multiple units
+  - CAD files used by multiple units
+  - Etc.

 Please do not use this for:
- - Datasheets
+ - Datasheets used by specific units
- - CAD files of specific parts
+ - CAD files of parts for specific units
- - Code
+ - Code for specific units
- - Design Documents for sepecific parts
+ - Design Documents for sepecific units